nautobot/nautobot-app-circuit-maintenance/docs/user/app_use_cases.md

 The circuit overlap job that gets included with the Circuit Maintenance Plugin is a job that is going to search for possible overlapping maintenances, which **may** cause an outage of a site.
 The variable `overlap_job_exclude_no_impact ` controls on the check if a maintenance notification has an expected impact.
 Default is `False` for this setting, that any maintenance notification will be alerted on within the Nautobot Job.

-Use the Job regularly to search for the overlap and review any log message that has a Warning level that will indicate that there is a possible overlapping maintenance.
+Use the Job regularly to search for overlapping maintenance and review any log message that has a Warning level that will indicate that there is a possible overlapping maintenance.

-## Screenshots

-!!! warning "Developer Note - Remove Me!"
-    Ideally captures every view exposed by the App.
-Should include a relevant dataset.